timmeko/timmeko/src/maps/covid-double.md

 ---
 title: "Visualizing the COVID pandemic"
 date: 2021-01-15
-hero: "img/raw/covid100kA1.jpeg"
+hero: "/img/raw/VZDXDDCB5ZEYZP3X4FOIOINYWQ.jpg"
 tags: [maps, flagship]
 layout: page
 ---

-# Visualizing the COVID pandemic

 Two projects that shaped how The Post captured the scale and complexity of the crisis.

 ---

-## Project 1: 100,000 lives lost
+## 100,000 lives lost
 **[View project →](https://www.washingtonpost.com/graphics/2020/national/100000-deaths-america/)**
 *Published: May 2020 | The Washington Post*